maram-ra/Aruma/Technical_Documentation.md

 **MVP Scope:**
 Simple list/grid of artisans with name, short bio, and one featured image.
 No filters or advanced search.

+**Acceptance Criteria:**
+- Given I am on the marketplace page
+- When I scroll through the list
+- Then I can view artisan profiles with minimal details.

 ---

 ### 4. Collaboration Requests